Revision 20-0; Effective December 18, 2020

 Recertification – The process of rescreening and determining eligibility for the next year.

-Telehealth Service – A health service, other than a telemedicine medical service, delivered by a health professional licensed, certified or otherwise entitled to practice in this state and acting within the scope of the health professional’s license, certification or entitlement to a patient at a different physical location than the health professional using telecommunications or information technology.
+Telehealth – Health care services delivered by a health professional to a patient at a different physical location than the health professional, using telecommunications or information technology.

-Texas Resident – An individual who resides within the geographic boundaries of the state of Texas.
+Texas Resident – An individual who resides within the geographic boundaries of the state.

-Unduplicated Client – An individual counted only one time during the program’s fiscal year, regardless of the number of visits, encounters or services they receive (e.g., one client seen four times during the year is counted as one unduplicated client).
+Unduplicated Client – Clients are counted only one time during the program’s fiscal year, regardless of the number of visits, encounters or services they receive (e.g., one client seen four times during the year is counted as one unduplicated client.)